datacommonsorg/data/scripts/NCBI_Assembly/README.md

 ### Download URL

 Assembly report data can be downloaded from the National Center for Biotechnology Information (NCBI) Assembly database using their [Genomes FTP Site](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/).
-Thus far the latest assembly versions for human genomes hg19 ([GRCh37] (https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/001/405/GCF_000001405.13_GRCh37/GCF_000001405.13_GRCh37_assembly_report.txt)) and hg38 ([GRCh38]  (https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/001/405/GCF_000001405.26_GRCh38/GCF_000001405.26_GRCh38_assembly_report.txt)) have been downloaded.
+Thus far the latest assembly versions for human genomes hg19 ([GRCh37](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/001/405/GCF_000001405.13_GRCh37/GCF_000001405.13_GRCh37_assembly_report.txt)) and hg38 ([GRCh38](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/001/405/GCF_000001405.26_GRCh38/GCF_000001405.26_GRCh38_assembly_report.txt)) have been downloaded.
 The data is roughly in tab delimited format (see [Notes and Caveats](#notes-and-caveats) for additional information on formatting).

 ### Database Overview

 This directory stores the script used to import assembly report datasets from NCBI Assembly database.
-Assembly contains information on genome assemblies including their structure, collection of completely sequenced chromosomes, and unaligned sequence fragments More on the nature of the data contained in Assembly can be found on their [website] (https://www.ncbi.nlm.nih.gov/assembly/help/).
+Assembly contains information on genome assemblies including their structure, collection of completely sequenced chromosomes, and unaligned sequence fragments More on the nature of the data contained in Assembly can be found on their [website](https://www.ncbi.nlm.nih.gov/assembly/help/).

 ### Schema Overview

-The schema representing data from NCBI assembly reports is represented in [GenomeAnnotation.mcf] (https://github.com/datacommonsorg/data/tree/master/schema/GenomeAnnotation.mcf) and [GenomeAnnotationEnum.mcf] (https://github.com/datacommonsorg/data/tree/master/schema/GenomeAnnotationEnum.mcf).
+The schema representing data from NCBI assembly reports is represented in [GenomeAnnotation.mcf](https://github.com/datacommonsorg/data/tree/master/schema/GenomeAnnotation.mcf) and [GenomeAnnotationEnum.mcf](https://github.com/datacommonsorg/data/tree/master/schema/GenomeAnnotationEnum.mcf).

 The assembly reports contains instances of entities "GenomeAssembly", "GenomeAssemblyUnit", and "Chromosome".
 All of these are connected to entity "Species" by property "ofSpecies".
 "GenomeAssemblyUnit" and "Chromosome" are connected to "GenomeAssembly" entities with property "inGenomeAssembly".
 "Chromosome" is connected to "GenomeAssemblyUnit" entities by property "inGenomeAssemblyUnit".
 Finally, genome sequences of type "Chromosome" that are unlocalized scaffolds link to associated "Chromosome" entity by property "inChromosome".